DPatta/Next-test/README.md

 # Next-test
-This test create by nextjs 14
+This test created by next.js 14

 ```bash
 to install package
 npm install